GrigoryKovalev/online-business-card/readme.md

 <a name="editing-contact-details"></a>
 ### Editing contact details

-You can create and export a card with your contact details and avatar to [VCF-file](https://en.wikipedia.org/wiki/VCard) on your [Android] device (https://support.google.com/contacts/answer/7199294?hl=en), [Apple](https://support.apple.com/en-en/guide/contacts/adrbdcfd32e6/mac) or using the [vCard maker] online service (https://vcardmaker.com/), and then replace the `vcard.vcf` file in [business card site folder](https://github.com/GrigoryKovalev/online-business-card) with the one you created with the same name.
+You can create and export a card with your contact details and avatar to a [VCF file](https://ru.wikipedia.org/wiki/VCard) on your [Android](https://support.google.com/contacts/answer/7199294?hl=en) device, [Apple](https://support.apple.com/en-us/guide/contacts/adrbdcfd32e6/mac) or using the online service [vCard maker](https://vcardmaker.com/), and then replace the `vcard.vcf` file in the [business card site folder](https://github.com/GrigoryKovalev/online-business-card) with the one you created with the same name.

 You can then also edit your contact details in the `vcard.vcf` file using a text editor on your computer (in Windows/Notepad or macOS/TextEdit), as well as edit online after [creating a business card site](#creating-business-card-site).